-If you think LED light therapy sounds like something from a sci-fi movie you’re not alone.
+You’re not alone if you think LED light therapy sounds like something from a sci-fi movie.

-The science behind LED light therapy technology was originally developed by NASA to grow plants in space.
-Due to the regenerative properties of LEDs, light therapy was found to have the potential to naturally heal wounds.
+NASA originally developed the science behind LED light therapy technology to grow plants in space.
+Because of the regenerative properties of LEDs, it was discovered that light therapy has the potential to heal wounds naturally.

+If you’re using an FDA-cleared device, LED light therapy is safe for the skin.
 Since we all know it’s important to limit sun exposure for healthy skin, it can be confusing to understand how LED light therapy actually helps your skin.
-Here are some important facts about LED light therapy safety:
+Here are some critical facts about LED light therapy safety:

 - LED light therapy devices do not emit harmful ultraviolet rays.

-- LED light therapy, unlike chemical peels, dermabrasion, and laser therapy, has no recovery or down time.
+- Unlike chemical peels, dermabrasion, and laser therapy, LED light therapy has no recovery or downtime.

-- LED light therapy is safe for all skin types.
+- LED light therapy is safe for all skin types and skin tones.